camisatx/pySecMaster/README.md

   4. Run `docker-compose up`, and the system will start building itself using the variables specified [here](https://github.com/camisatx/pySecMaster/blob/a6ebcab9c5e81c2fc163997df79ea3a230b8f238/pySecMaster/Dockerfile#L17).
 To view the arguments you can provide, either run `pySecMaster/pySecMaster/pySecMaster.py -h` or view the arguments [here](https://github.com/camisatx/pySecMaster/blob/a6ebcab9c5e81c2fc163997df79ea3a230b8f238/pySecMaster/pySecMaster.py#L388)

+  4.1.
+Run `docker-compose up -d postgres` to start the Postgres container running as a daemon, where it will continue running in the background.

+  4.2.
+Run `docker-compose up app` to rerun the pySecMaster code.
+You would run this to update the prices daily.
+If you change a script, run `docker-compose up --build app` to have the script loaded into the pySecMaster container.

 ### Without Docker using the Script

   1. Download and install both [PostgreSQL](http://www.postgresql.org/download/) and [Psycopg2](http://initd.org/psycopg/docs/install.html) to your computer.
 Installing psycopg2 on Windows can be challenging, but I found it easy to use the wheel provided on Christoph Gohlke's [Windows Binaries for Python](http://www.lfd.uci.edu/~gohlke/pythonlibs/#psycopg) page.